-As part of its on-going review process, DICO undertakes an assessment of the inherent risks within each significant activity undertaken by a credit union and evaluates the quality of risk management applied to mitigate these risks.
+As part of its on-going review process, FSRA undertakes an assessment of the inherent risks within each significant activity undertaken by a credit union and evaluates the quality of risk management applied to mitigate these risks.

-DICO expects to see evidence that stress testing has been integrated into the credit union's risk management, business planning and capital and liquidity management processes.
+FSRA expects to see evidence that stress testing has been integrated into the credit union's risk management, business planning and capital and liquidity management processes.

-In assessing the credit union's stress testing program, DICO will:
+In assessing the credit union's stress testing program, FSRA will:

-review and evaluate the extent of the program and the nature of board oversight;
+- review and evaluate the extent of the program and the nature of Board oversight; - evaluate whether the scenarios used are consistent with the credit union's risk appetite; - assess whether the frequency and timing of stress testing is sufficient to support timely Senior Management action; - assess whether the stress testing program and selected scenarios are appropriate for the structure, size, complexity and risk profile of the credit union; - evaluate the scope and severity of stress testing; - evaluate how stress testing analysis is integrated into the credit union's decision making process;

-- evaluate whether the scenarios used are consistent with the credit union's risk appetite; - assess whether the frequency and timing of stress testing is sufficient to support timely management action; - assess whether the stress testing program and selected scenarios are appropriate for the size, complexity and risk profile of the credit union; - evaluate the scope and severity of stress testing; - evaluate how stress testing analysis is integrated into the credit union's decision- making process; - evaluate board reports and the extent of board deliberations on findings and recommendations: - evaluate the effectiveness of the program in identifying material vulnerabilities; and - review management (and/or board) actions in response to stress testing results.
+- evaluate board reports and the extent of Board deliberations on findings and recommendations; - evaluate the effectiveness of the program in identifying material vulnerabilities; and - review Senior Management (and/or Board) actions in response to stress testing results.

-This assessment will also form part of DICO's examination criteria when considering the quality of capital management policies and practices when reviewing the credit union's Internal Capital Adequacy Assessment Process (ICAAP).
+This assessment will also form part of FSRA's examination criteria when considering the quality of capital management policies and practices when reviewing the credit union's Internal Capital Adequacy Assessment Process (ICAAP).